-This Paper does not go into detail on the content of a Code of Practice beyond seed management.
-The detail of what would be included within a Code of Practice will be informed by the feedback from a public consultation process with all parts of the seed sector.
+This Paper does not go into detail about the content of a Code of Practice apart from native seed management.
+The detail of what would be included in a Code of Practice will be informed by feedback from a public consultation process with all parts of the seed sector.
+This Paper will also not be addressing standards for carrying out restoration projects, beyond dealing with the acquisition and use of seeds.
+Also note that in this Paper, the term 'restoration' is used to refer to ecological restoration, rehabilitation and revegetation.

 This Paper will be disseminated to the native seed industry to prompt a discussion within the industry on these issues.
-In particular, the views of the sector will be sought on:
+In particular, the views of the sector will be sought on whether:

-- whether the Code of Practice should be voluntary or mandatory and - whether the Code of Practice should be based on any existing frameworks or not.
+- the Code of Practice should be voluntary or mandatory and - the Code of Practice should be based on any existing frameworks or not.